Taiwanese rethink China travel as Beijing raises stakes for 'separatist' speech

 In recent years, the Chinese government has dramatically broadened its definition of what constitutes “Taiwan independence” activities.
 They now include any “conduct seeking to separate Taiwan from China,” and acts that deny “the reality that Taiwan is part of China,” or “suppress” support for unification.
 This wide net covers a vast array of political, economic, and cultural expression.
 Last year, Beijing also issued new punishment guidelines under China’s 2005 anti-secession law, allowing the death penalty for “Taiwan independence” activists.

-These changes put younger people such as Ms. Chen – who are far less likely to support unification – in a difficult position.
+These changes put younger people such as Ms. Chen – who are more likely to support Taiwan’s autonomy from Beijing – in a difficult position.

 “We all feel tense … and we won’t travel on the mainland,” says Ms. Chen from Taipei.
 “We totally avoid changing planes in China or Hong Kong.”